What's The Best Way to Backup A Nas? We Compared 3 Free Ways - Qiling

 create disk backup step1

 Step 2.
-Qiling Backup offers you options.
-You can choose to back up a whole disk or a certain partition as you need.
+Qiling Backup offers you options, allowing you to choose between backing up a whole disk or a specific partition, depending on your needs.

 disk partition backup